hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/release-notes/index.rst

 .. important::

-    with the support of CJS, the module used will in some question have to be specifically set.
+    Due to CommonJS compatibility, the module type needs to be explicitly declared in certain cases.
 If you see an error like `ERROR: Top-level await is currently not supported with the "cjs" output format` and are intended on using ESM then you should set `"type": "module"` in your package.json.